 Bamboo Cocktail Picks – These are used to make skewers.

 Small Bowls – These are for the Christmas dips.

 Vegetable Wreath Platter

-Leave a whole in the center to add a dip or just for shape!
+Leave a hole in the center to add a dip or just for shape.

 Antipasto Skewer Wreath